julianamanzieri/currency_converter/README.md

 ## Requirements

 - Java JDK 11 or higher
-- Maven (if using Maven for dependency management)
 - An API key from ExchangeRate-API to access exchange rates.

 ## Features